A Political Action Committee Supporting LGBTQ+ Issues in the Bay Area & Central coast

 In the 1980s, and what would become the first decade of BAYMEC’s existence, there was a rash of anti-gay sentiment and legislation.
 In Santa Clara County, founding members of BAYMEC fought tirelessly against the Moral Majority, Concerned Citizens Against the Sexual Orientation Ordinance, The LaRouche Initiative, Propositions 64 and 69, and Senator John Briggs’ Prop 6 and Prop 102 (the AIDS quarantine initiative).

-In 1985, after the shooting of Melvin Truss by an officer, BAYMEC began training the San José Police Departments on LGBT sensitivity and in 1988, the San José Fire Department.
+In 1985, after the shooting of Melvin Truss by an officer, BAYMEC began training the San José Police Departments on LGBTQ+ sensitivity and in 1988, the San José Fire Department.

 In 1986, BAYMEC coordinated the organization of the AIDS Task Force in Santa Clara County and testified before the Board of Supervisors to allocate funds for the ARIS Project.